Polypharmacy

 assessment and intervention for autism spectrum disorder in schools (pp. 136-137).
 London and Philadelphia : Jessica Kingsley Publishers.

-Lee A. Wilkinson, PhD, NCSP is a
+Lee A. Wilkinson, PhD, is a

-licensed and nationally certified school psychologist, registered psychologist,
+licensed and nationally certified school psychologist, and certified cognitive-behavioral therapist.
+He is author

 of the award-winning books, A Best Practice Guide